grainer/front-end/README.md

 - for getting cryptocurrencies information and rates you can use [coingecko](https://www.coingecko.com/en) free api (feel free to use any other api as long as it fulfills the purpose).

-- your reference will be this dribbble shot: [Exchange Money - Revolut for Business](https://dribbble.com/shots/4632373-Exchange-Money-Revolut-for-Business)
+- your reference will be this dribbble shot: [Exchange Money - Revolut for Business](https://dribbble.com/shots/4632373-Exchange-Money-Revolut-for-Business) (the chart showing the historical price is optional to implement)

+- Deploy your solution for demo purpose.

+- please ensure that your solution could be considered "production ready" and complete.

 # How to submit

 - [ ] Create a private copy of this repo
 - [ ] Complete the task above in a feature branch
 - [ ] Create a pull request against your private repository master branch
-- [ ] In the PR, write how much time it took you to finish the exercise
+- [ ] In the PR, write how much time it took you to finish the exercise and the demo link
 - [ ] Invite a Github user `gimyboya` to your repository
 - [ ] Send us an email at `info@grainer.io` informing us that you completed the exercise